vislies/2020/gallery/index.md

 But by far the biggest what the heck about this graphic are the black labels.
 The black label for China is about the number of deaths.
-Butthe black label on the U.S. is just about potential infections.
+But the black label on the U.S. is just about potential infections.
-The similarity of the label design suggests that they are tomeanthe same thing, but you cannot get more different than a person confirmed dead and a person who may or may not have gotten sick.
+The similarity of the label design suggests that they are to mean the same thing, but you cannot get more different than a person confirmed dead and a person who may or may not have gotten sick.
 It is a cheap trick to make the spread seem much worse than it actually was (at the time).

 <div class="image-stop" />